OpenVidu/openvidu/README.md

 ### Client: Secure OpenVidu ###
 Your fronted will have to include plain JavaScript or openvidu-browser dependency just as in the non-secure architecture.
 And here is the good part: there's really no difference between a secure and a non-secure client.
-You just need to get a valid **sessionId** and a valid **token** from your backend to pass as parameters in `OpenViduTokBox.initSession(sessionId)` and `SessionTokBox.connect(token, callback)` methods.
+You just need to get a valid **sessionId** and a valid **token** from your backend to pass as parameters in `OpenVidu.initSession(sessionId)` and `Session.connect(token, callback)` methods.
 And it is here where _openvidu-backend-client_ comes into play.

 Your backend will need _openvidu-backend-client_ dependency.
 Easy maven integration is provided by the following dependency: